haskell-distributed/distributed-process/tutorials/1ch.md

   return ()
 {% endhighlight %}

-Lightweight processes are implemented as `forkIO` threads.
-In general we will try to forget about this implementation detail, but let's note that we haven't deadlocked our own thread by sending to and receiving from its mailbox in this fashion.
+Note that we haven't deadlocked our own thread by sending to and receiving from its mailbox in this fashion.
 Sending messages is a completely asynchronous operation - even if the recipient doesn't exist, no error will be raised and evaluating `send` will not block the caller, even if the caller is sending messages to itself!

 Receiving works the opposite way, blocking the caller until a message matching the expected type arrives in our (conceptual) mailbox.
 If multiple